You’ve heard the term, you’ve used it in conversation, and yet you don’t really know how to define it: social media algorithms.

 The current Facebook algorithm is intended to promote “meaningful social interactions,” according to CEO Mark Zuckerberg.
 In other words, it’s designed to prioritize content that is generating active conversations.
 This often includes:

-- Links that are being shared between friends over Messenger.
+- Links shared between friends over Messenger.

 - Live video, which typically generates more interactions than other forms of content.